Tarsiciosh/EssentialFeed/README.md

 - the RemoteFeedLoader nows try to get the items and completes with error if an error ocurr
 - if it get the items it convert them to FeedItems (private extension on array toModels() )
-- create a helper private static func map(_ data: Data, from response: HTTPURLResponse) -> Result [add `RemoteDeedItem` data transfer representation to decouple the items mapper from `FeedItem` data models] [move `RemoteFeedItem` to its own file]
+- create a helper private static func map(_ data: Data, from response: HTTPURLResponse) -> Result [add `RemoteFeedItem` data transfer representation to decouple the items mapper from `FeedItem` data models] [move `RemoteFeedItem` to its own file]
 [move `LocalFeedItem` to its own file]
 - rename LocalFeedItems to LocalFeedImage (and imageURL to url)